Skip to content

 UK Online Safety Act

-The UK’s Online Safety Act requires platforms hosting adult content to implement robust age verification for users.
-OnlyFans has complied with stricter ID verification for UK-based subscribers, including:
+The UK’s Online Safety Act requires platforms hosting adult content to implement robust age verification.
+OnlyFans has complied with stricter ID verification for UK-based subscribers.

-Impact on creators: Some UK-based subscriber traffic has decreased due to the friction of age verification.
-Creators with significant UK audiences have seen modest subscriber dips, though the long-term effect may be positive as it legitimizes the industry.
+Impact on creators: Some UK-based subscriber traffic has decreased due to verification friction.
+Creators with significant UK audiences have seen modest subscriber dips, though the long-term effect may be positive as it legitimizes the industry and reduces low-intent browsing.

 EU Digital Services Act

 The EU’s framework imposes transparency requirements and content moderation obligations on large platforms.
-OnlyFans must:
+OnlyFans must provide transparency reports on content moderation, offer clear mechanisms for reporting illegal content, and comply with GDPR data protection standards.

 US State-Level Age Verification Laws